 Near the end of Park Road 61, Rumbling Springs Path takes off opposite from site 13, immediately crossing Lost Creek at its narrowest.
 Soon, soft bubbling rumblings come within hearing range, delivering memories of tall, cool beverages on smoldering, smothering sticky days.
 Then into view comes cool, clear liquid sparkling near the base of a natural rock wall before rumbling over mossy stones to feed Lost Creek.
 Rumbling Springs was the carry-in water supply for Fort Richardson.
 Without treatment or filtering, the water is not safe for drinking.

-Large, rough, jagged rocks, plus spiders and--of course--the potential for rattlers and psycho cottonmouths, make closed toe shoes into foot-pleasing amenities when walking Rumbling Spring Path at Fort Richardson State Historic Park.
-As with the Magazine, fear not.
+Large, rough, jagged rocks, plus spiders and—of course—the potential for rattlers and psycho cottonmouths, make closed toe shoes into foot-pleasing amenities when walking Rumbling Springs Path at Fort Richardson State Historic Park.
+As with the magazine, fear not.
 No one gets snake bit at Fort Richardson.
-But this is no barefoot stroll in soft, cool morning sand.
-Stroll it is--almost--covering less than 200 yards or 183 meters on a path with zero stable footholds.
+But this is no barefoot stroll in soft, cool sand.
+Stroll it is—almost—covering less than 200 yards or 183 meters on a path with zero stable footholds.
 Take your time.
-This sort-of-a-stroll is short and could give birth to perfect analogies about haste making waste.
+This sort of a stroll is short and could give birth to perfect analogies about haste making waste.

-Once serving as the carry-in water supply for Fort Richardson, Rumbling Spring today is a popular site for visitors to the state park.
-Taking the Rumbling Spring Path from either of its trailheads, soft bubbling rumblings soon come within hearing range, delivering memories of tall, cool beverages on smoldering, smothering sticky days.
-Then into view comes cool, clear liquid sparkling near the base of a natural rock wall, before rumbling over mossy stones to feed the headwaters of Lost Creek.
-The path runs from Park Road 61 across from the fort buildings and parade ground to Park Road 61 across from campsite 13.
+Once serving as the carry-in water supply for Fort Richardson, Rumbling Springs today is a popular site for visitors to the state park.
+Clear water sparkles near the base of a natural rock wall, before rumbling over mossy stones to feed the headwaters of Lost Creek.
+The water is no longer safe to drink without first filtering or boiling.